Notifications#

 , you'll find a reference to the secret under the secret

-key once it's been masked.
+key after it's masked.

 For non-sensitive notification parameters, you can simply use the params